Top Things To Do In Rome

 One of Rome’s most famous piazzas is beautiful Piazza Navona (pee-YAHT-sah nah-VOH-nah).
 Piazza is Italian for a city square.
 This piazza was once a stadium.

-It features many cafés, 3 wonderful fountains – including one with a dolphin and another featuring Neptune, and an Egyptian obelisk.
+It features many cafés, three magnificent fountains – including one with a dolphin and another featuring Neptune, and an Egyptian obelisk.
 (An obelisk is a tall square tower with a pyramid-like point at the top).

 Coming Soon: More about Piazza Navona